bykhov/lognormal_sde/README.md

 # lognormal_sde
-This file includes supplementary downloadable material, provided by the authors of the paper:
+This is supplementary downloadable material, provided by the authors of the paper:

 D. Bykhovsky, "Channel Simulator for Weak-Turbulence Free-Space Optical Communications," Appl.
 Opt.
 54, 9055-9059 (2015), http://dx.doi.org/10.1364/AO.54.009055.